 Further, Section 102(b)(1) of the JOBS Act exempts emerging growth companies from being required to comply with new or revised financial accounting standards until private companies (that is, those that have not had a Securities Act registration statement declared effective or do not have a class of securities registered under the Exchange Act) are required to comply with the new or revised financial accounting standards.
 The JOBS Act provides that a company can elect to opt out of the extended transition period and comply with the requirements that apply to non-emerging growth companies but any such an election to opt out is irrevocable.
-We have elected not to opt out of such extended transition period which means that when a standard is issued or revised and it has different application dates for public or private companies, we, as an emerging growth company, can adopt the new or revised standard.
+We have elected not to opt out of such extended transition period which means that when a standard is issued or revised and it has different application dates for public or private companies, we, as an emerging growth company, can adopt the new or revised standard at the time private companies adopt the new or revised standard.
 This may make comparison of our financial statements with other public companies difficult or impossible because of the potential differences in accounting standards used.

-Additionally, until June 30, 2022, we qualified as a "smaller reporting company" as defined in Item 10(f)(1) of RegulationS-K and took advantage of certain reduced disclosure obligations until the following December 31st.
+Additionally, until June 30, 2022, we qualified as a "smaller reporting company" as defined in Item 10(f)(1) of Regulation S-K and took advantage of certain reduced disclosure obligations until the following December 31st.
 Taking advantage of such reduced disclosure obligations may make comparisons of our financial statements with other public companies difficult or impossible.